autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/supp-wait_set.md

     }
 ```

-In the code above, the `add_subscription()` method registers the created subscriptions with the `wait_set_' object.
+In the code above, the `add_subscription()` method registers the created subscriptions with the `wait_set_` object.
-`rclcpp::WaitSet`-based object basically handles objects each of which have a corresponding callback function.
-Not only`Subscription`based objects, but`Timer`,`Service`or`Action`based objects can be observed by`rclcpp::WaitSet`-based object.
-A single`WaitSet` object accepts mixture of different types of objects.
+A `rclcpp::WaitSet`-based object basically handles objects each of which has a corresponding callback function.
+Not only`Subscription`based objects, but also `Timer`,`Service`or`Action`based objects can be observed by a `rclcpp::WaitSet` based object.
+A single`rclcpp::WaitSet` object accepts mixture of different types of objects.
 A sample code for registering timer triggers can be found here.

 ```c++